 Phone Addiction Is Ruining Your Sleep — Here's What the Data Says

-You already know your phone is bad for your sleep.
-But "bad" is vague.
+The average adult under 35 spends 45 minutes on their phone after getting into bed.
+That nightly habit is costing more than just a few minutes of sleep.
 Here is exactly what the research says happens when you use your phone before bed — and why the effects are worse than most people realize.

 The Research